Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_tutorial_rwalk.md

 First, follow the instructions from the [CellBlender website](https://mcell.org/downloads/windows/install_2019_05/index.html), with the following disclaimer.

-**Important:** CellBlender requires a previous version of Blender.
+**Note:** CellBlender requires a previous version of Blender.
 Use the following two changes to the default installation instructions.
-{: .notice--primary}
+{: .notice--warning}

 First, instead of downloading the newest version of Blender, go to the previous versions tab...